 Views Regarding Marital Rape in India

-Women’s rights activists, women’s organisations and the National Commission for Women have been demanding that marital rape be made a criminal offence as it is against the dignity of women who are forced to suffer the worst form of sexual violence silently within the four walls of their homes.A 2011 study by the International Center for Research on Women found that one in five Indian men surveyed forced their wives into sex and that two-thirds of women surveyed said their husbands forced them into sex.
-Thus, leaving marital rape out of the Indian penal code is to essentially say that women will never be seen as equals in India.
+Women’s rights activists, women’s organisations and the National Commission for Women have been demanding that marital rape be made a criminal offence as it is against the dignity of women who are forced to suffer the worst form of sexual violence silently within the four walls of their homes.
+Last year, the United Nations Population Fund and the International Centre for Research on Women surveyed more than 9,200 men across seven Indian states.
+“One-third of them admitted to having forced a sexual act on their wives, while 60 percent said they’d used some form of violence to assert dominance over their partners”.

 The other major aspect pointed out is the age limit of 15 years above which marital rape is not an offence is inherently problematic, as normally sex with a girl up to the age of 18 is an offence regardless of consent.
 The exemption given to marital rape, as Justice Verma noted, “Stems from a long out-dated notion of marriage which regarded wives as no more than the property of their husbands”.
-According to Advocate Gopal Subramaniam, who was co panellist on the Justice Verma Committee report, Basically, Section 375 (2) of the IPC allows men to rape their minor wives, and because marital rape isn’t yet a crime in India, but raping a minor is a statutory offence, the institution of marriage gets precedence over the health and well being of a girl child, just because she has been married off well before the legal age of marriage and consent, 18.
+According to Advocate Gopal Subramaniam, who was a co panellist on the Justice Verma Committee report, Basically, Section 375 (2) of the IPC allows men to rape their minor wives, and because marital rape isn’t yet a crime in India, but raping a minor is a statutory offence, the institution of marriage gets precedence over the health and well being of a girl child, just because she has been married off well before the legal age of marriage and consent, 18.

 A non-government organisation – ‘Independent Thought’ filed a Writ Petition (PIL) before the Supreme Court of India seeking a declaration that the ‘Exception 2’ to Section 375 of the Indian Penal Code, is violative of Articles 14, 15 and 21 of the Constitution of India to the extent that it permits intrusive sexual intercourse with a girl child aged between 15 to 18 years only on the ground that she has been married.
 On the contrary, various men’s rights activists’ have fought against the Section 498A claiming that women are ‘misusing the law’, ‘misuse is reflected in the low conviction rate and high arrest rate’ and so on.
 They have succeeded in influencing various institutions of the state, which has now resulted in the complete dilution of the law.